Buying Property in NZ: A Step By Step Guide

-- Your income: three months of your most recent payslips, or recent financial statements from your accountant if you’re self-employed,
+- Your income: they’ll want to see recent payslips, or recent financial statements from your accountant if you’re self-employed,

 - Your expenses: this is to gauge what could impact your ability to meet repayments on the loan.

-- Your debt: this will include credit cards, overdraft, hire purchases and similar.
+- Your debt: this will include credit cards, overdraft, hire purchases, student loans and similar.
 They’ll want to know what you owe, and when you expect to remove these debts.

-A mortgage broker can help with your home loan, acting as a middle person between you and the lender.
-They’ll assist with tasks like assessing your finances, determining the type of home loan that’s right for you and advising how much you can borrow.
+A mortgage adviser can help with your home loan, acting as a middle person between you and the lenders they consult for you.
+They’ll assist with tasks like assessing your finances, determining the type of home loan that’s right for you, and advising how much you can borrow.